caltemose/base-react/README.md

 2. Added create-react-app-with-sass for sass support.
 3. Added Redux with simple reducer for hard-coded items.
 4. Added React Router 4 (beta) and initial route handling.
+5. App now faking loading of items through AJAX by dispatching the load request and after a delay dispatching the load complete action.